 For example, you may read elsewhere that using steel pipe or golf balls to roll your safe out of your home or from one room to another works well.

-Stick with the good old-fashioned appliance dolly when moving a gun safe – you’ll be glad you did.
+Stick with the good old-fashioned appliance dolly when moving a heavy gun safe – you’ll be glad you did.

 More Frequently Asked Questions (FAQs)

 Can I move my gun safely with a box or stair-climbing dolly?